aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

 ### Encrypting messages produced by Pulsar client:

 1. Generating keys
-    1. Generate rsa key pair using openssl.<br>`E.g: openssl genrsa -out testkey.pem 2048`
-    1. Write private key in pkcs8 format.<br>`E.g: openssl pkcs8 -topk8 -inform PEM -outform PEM -in testkey.pem -out test_privkey.pem -nocrypt`
-    1. Write public key in pkcs8 format.<br>`E.g: openssl rsa -in test_privkey.pem -pubout -outform pkcs8 -out test_pubkey.pem`
-    1. Store the public and private key into a file or keystore.
+<br>Generate public/private key pair and store them in a file or keystore.
 The key management and distribution is outside the scope of Pulsar.
+    * **Generating ECDSA key pair**
+       1. `openssl ecparam -name secp521r1 -genkey -param_enc explicit -out test_rsa_privkey.pem`
+       1. `openssl req -new -x509 -key test_rsa_privkey.pem -out test_rsa_pubkey.pem -days 365`
+    * **Generating RSA key pair**
+       1. `openssl genrsa -out test_ecdsa_privkey.pem 2048`
+       1. `openssl rsa -in test_ecdsa_privkey.pem -pubout -outform pkcs8 -out test_ecdsa_pubkey.pem`
 1. Distribute the public keys to producer hosts and private keys to consumer hosts.
 Make sure the process has access to retrieve the key from the keystore.
 1. Add keys to the ProducerConfiguration:
     1. Create ProducerConfiguration:<br>`ProducerConfiguration conf = new ProducerConfiguration()`
     1. Add key to the config:<br>`conf.addEncryptionKey(“pub-key-name”)`
 <br>In some cases, the producer may want to encrypt the session key using multiple key individually and have them published with the corresponding key name in the message.
 Call `conf.addEncryptionKey(“pub-key-name”)` with the keyname to add them to the producer config.
 Consumer will be able to decrypt the message, as long as it has access to at least one of the keys.
-1. Implement the callback which will be invoked by Pulsar client to load the key.
+1. Implement CryptoKeyReader::getKey() interface which will be invoked by Pulsar client to load the key.
 Make sure not to perform any blocking operation within the callback, as it will block producer creation.
 The reason to get the key value using callback is to allow the producer to dynamically refresh the key when it expires.
-<br>`byte[] getEncryptionKey(String keyName)`
+<br>`byte[] getKey(String keyName)`
 1. Create producer with the producer config.
 During the creation, the client will invoke the callback method for each key added to the producer config.
 Failing to retrieve a key will result in InvalidCryptoKeyException
 <br>`PulsarClient client = PulsarClient.create("pulsar://localhost:6650");`
 <br>`Producer producer = client.createProducer("persistent://property/cluster/ns/topic", conf);`